FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Methods

 \subsubsection{Fragment GNN}

 The Fragment GNN $g_{\theta}^{\texttt{FRAG}}$ is another GINE network that propagates information along the approximate fragmentation DAG.
-Each DAG node $n \in V_{\mathcal{F}^d}$ is featurized using information about its associated subgraph $G_n$, precisely described in Equations~\ref{eq:fragment_node_initialization} and \ref{eq:node_subgraph_embedding}.
+Each DAG node $n \in V_{\mathcal{F}^d}$ is featurized using information about its associated subgraph $G_n$, precisely described in Equations~\ref{eq:fragment_node_initialization} and~\ref{eq:node_subgraph_embedding}.
 The vector $\bar{h}_{n}^{(0)}$ is a concatenation of three terms: $\hat{h}_n^{s}$ is the average atom embedding for atoms in $G_n$; $\hat{h}_n^{f}$ is an embedding of the subgraph formula $f_n$; and $\hat{h}_n^{d}$ is an embedding of the depth in the DAG at which node $n$ is located.

 The edge embeddings $\bar{h}_{e}^{(0)}$ are also initialized with subgraph information: they capture differences between adjacent DAG nodes.
-Refer to Appendix~\ref{s:fragment_features} for full details.
+Refer to Appendix~\ref{ss:fragment_features} for full details.

 The DAG nodes are processed by the Fragment GNN in a manner that is similar to Equation~\ref{eq:gine_update}.
 After $L_2$ layers of processing, a small output MLP is applied to each node embedding $\bar{h}_n^{(L_2)}$, producing a $2j+1$ dimensional vector representing the unnormalized logits for $P_{\theta}(n,f_n^i)$ for each $i \in \cb{-j,\hdots,j}$.
 The other latent distributions in Section~\ref{ss:probabilistic_modelling} are calculated from the joint through normalization, marginalization, and application of Bayes Theorem.